 Ellen studied chemistry and meteorology and obtained her Diploma in Meteorology from the University of Mainz in May 2014.
 During her studies, Ellen worked at the Max Planck Institute for Chemistry (Germany) and the Centre for Atmospheric Chemistry at York University in Toronto (Canada).
 She joined the Abbatt group in September 2015 as PhD student where her research focuses on the understanding of ice clouds with a special interest on biological ice nucleating particles such as pollen relevant for ice forming processes.
 Studies involve laboratory and field experiments using the University of Toronto Continuous Flow Diffusion Chamber (UT-CFDC), drop freezing experiments and a Portable Ambient Particle Concentrator (PAPC).

 Rachel completed her Bachelor's degree in chemistry from the University of Guelph in 2014.
 Her interest in atmospheric chemistry was sparked by her undergraduate work with Dr. Jennifer Murphy (U of T) and Dr. Cora Young (MUN), using analytical techniques like ion chromatography and liquid chromatography- mass spectrometry (LCMS).
-In the Abbatt group, Rachel's research will focus on oxidation of organic aerosol: both by heterogeneous and condensed phase processes.
+In the Abbatt group, Rachel's research focuses on oxidation of organic aerosol particles, with a focus on brown carbon aerosol and in-cloud oxidation processes.

 Stephanie completed her B.Sc. at the University of Alberta in chemistry in June 2017.
 During her undergraduate studies, she worked with Dr. Sarah Styler to quantify the reactive oxygen species produced photochemically from both road dust and mineral dust.
 It was this project that got her interested in studying atmospheric chemistry, and she joined the Abbatt group in September 2017 for her M.Sc.
 Her current work focuses on the quantification of the organic compounds volatilizing from the sea-surface microlayer, and how those compounds interact with common oxidants in the atmosphere.